mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

 We can run a new pod of strimzi kafka image with an interactive shell:

     kubectl run -ti --attach --image strimzi/kafka:latest-kafka-2.6.0 kafka-cli -- /bin/sh

+This will show an interactive prompt once its started.
+The first time it may take a while since the image is fetched from the remote Docker registry.

 Let's create a client configuration for a client that will produce some messages.